Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 ### PTF for Bulk Density

 In the following examples we look at possibilities of using [Machine Learning](wiki/soilmapping_using_mla) to predict soil properties and classes from other soil properties and classes.
 In the first example, we try to build a Pedo-Transfer-Function (PTF) to predict bulk density using soil properties such as organic carbon content, soil texture and coarse fragments.
-Bulk density is often available only for a part of soil profiles, so if we could use a PTF to fill in all gaps in bulk density, then most likely we would not need to drop BD from further analysis.
+Bulk density is often available only for a part of soil profiles, so if we could use a PTF to fill in all gaps in bulk density, then most likely we would not need to omit BD from further analysis.
 For testing PTFs to predict bulk density from other soil properties we will use a subset of the ISRIC WISE soil profile data set [@Batjes2009SUM], which can be loaded from:

 ```r